Recycle All Those Saved Christmas & Holiday Cards

 I decided to distress the edges of one gift card holder then added a little sparkle by accenting areas on both gift card holders using Diamond Stickles.

 And there ya go… super cute and very original gift card holders.
-And since the back of most Christmas cards are solid in color you have the perfect spot to right who it’s for along with a holiday sentiment.
+And since the back of most Christmas cards are solid in color you have the perfect spot to write who it’s for along with a holiday sentiment.